GustavoHSD/spotify-cli-dashboard/README.md

 ## Notes
 1. I recommend creating python virtual environment to run the script.
-2. I might not work great depending on your terminal theme.
+2. Works best with green on black terminal theme.